Eddcapone/CSV-Translation-Duplicate-Checker-Webapp/README.md

 5. **View Results:**

-- Found Words: A list of strings from the input that match entries in the CSV.
+- Found Conflicts: A list of strings from the input that match entries in the CSV.
 - Not Found Words (if enabled): Strings from the input that do not match any entry in the CSV.
 - Duplicates (if enabled): Entries in the CSV that are duplicated.